OctoPrint/OctoPrint/README.md

 **deployment target set to 10.6**: Output of ``otool -l `which python` `` should contain *"cmd LC_VERSION_MIN_MACOSX ... version 10.6"*

-The easiest way to install it is via [Homebrew](http://mxcl.github.com/homebrew/): `brew install --fresh osx_python_cura.rb --universal` (TODO: upload the formula).
+The easiest way to install it is via [Homebrew](http://mxcl.github.com/homebrew/): `brew install --fresh https://github.com/downloads/GreatFruitOmsk/Cura/python.rb --universal`.
 Note you'll need to uninstall Python if you already have it installed via Homebrew.

 ###Virtualenv
 You may skip this step if you don't bother to use [virtualenv](http://pypi.python.org/pypi/virtualenv).
 It's not a requirement.